Marcia Higgs

 Click On Flag For News Updates In Jamaica

-"Marcia Higgs Sustains
+Marcia "Pinky" Higgs Sustains

-Male Dominated Dancehall Arena"
+Male Dominated Dancehall Arena

 By: Gerald Shaw

-Marcia "Pinky" Higgs, a/k/a "Sister Higgsy," is the daughter of internationally acclaimed and undisputed, "Father Of Reggae Music," Joe Higgs.
-She began her musical mission at age 16, when as a solo act, she recorded her debut singles, "Drifting Love," and "Sea Of Love," (both adapted) on the various artists album, "Juvenile Delinquent."
-This album was produced by renown Bob Marley & The Wailers Ace Bass Player, Aston "Familyman" Barrett, who happens to be the husband of her sister, Angella "Dimples" Higgs.
-The album was recorded in the Tuff Gong Studio and was manufactured and distributed on the Clappers label by VP Records.
+Marcia "Pinky" Higgs, a/k/a "Higgsy," is the daughter of the internationally acclaimed "Father Of Reggae Music," Joe Higgs.
+She began her musical mission at age 16, as a solo act, with debut recordings, "Drifting Love," and "Sea Of Love," (both adapted) for the various artists album, "Juvenile Delinquent."
+This album was produced by renown Bob Marley & The Wailers Ace Bass Player, Aston "Familyman" Barrett, who happens to be the husband of her sister, Angella "Dimples" Higgs-Barrett.
+"Juvenile Delinquent" was produced at Tuff Gong Recording Studio and distributed by VP Records on the Clappers Label.

-Much to her father's delight, Marcia Higgs soon became a school teacher, but after just a few years, she insisted that the teaching profession was too systematic.
-"I had already gone to school, as a student, for enough years, since I was six, and I never missed one.
-I just could not digest the fact that I still had to get up at five in the mornings to be at "school" on time, and so I wanted to do something that was far less confined," she explained.
-Well, through it all, her inborn passion for the music still remained, and so ultimately, she teamed up with her identical twin cousins, Pauline & Paulette Robinson, and together they formed the all girls Dancehall-Reggae Sing J Trio, Higgs & Twin.
+Much to her father's delight, and with the assistance of a dear friend, the late, Vonnie Bogle, upon graduating High School, Marcia would land her first job doing Record Keeping and Filing in the PM hours at the Ministry of Labor and Employment.
+This part-time position was very short lived and so, she went into teaching, but after only a couple of years, she insisted the profession was too systematic for her liking.
+"I had already gone to school, as a student, for enough years," she said.
+"I had been doing that since I was six, and I never missed one year, so I just could not digest getting up at five in the mornings to be at "school" on time again.
+I wanted to do something different and less confined, so I decided to return to my first love...
+MUSIC!"
+Ultimately, Marcia Higgs would team up with identical twin sisters, Pauline & Paulette Robinson to form the all girls Dancehall-Reggae Sing J Trio, Higgs & Twin.

-Higgs & Twin had done background vocals for a number of artists, but had left their indelible mark on both Lloyd Lovindeer's "Wild Gilbert, " and Alpha Blondy's "Jerusalem," albums.
-Both albums went gold and platinum, respectively.
-Marcia had also backed up her own father on his "Triumph" album, which topped, and stayed on the "Billboard" charts in excess of 13 weeks.
-In the 1980s, after the passing of the legendary "King Of Reggae," Bob Marley, Marcia Higgs was invited to tour the US with the Wailers Band.
-They performed at a host of venues, which included a Private Party for a renown Hollywood movie star at his Malibu Hills mansion in California.
-It was then and there, that Marcia was reunited with her father, Joe Higgs, who, for a number of years, had resided in Los Angeles (in self-imposed exile).
-Much to the audience's delight, the two performed a duet.
+Higgs & Twin had done background vocals for a number of artists, but had left their indelible on both Lloyd Lovindeer's 1988 hurricane anthem, "Wild Gilbert."
+Marcia, along with her sister, Georgia "Pat" Higgs, would stand out in the background of Alpha Blondy's platinum selling "Jerusalem" album.
+Her sister, Pat, can also be heard on the "Higgs & Twin" single, "Jump Up Time."
+Marcia had also worked as background vocalist for her own father on his "Triumph" album.
+In the late 1980s, after the passing of the legendary "King Of Reggae," Bob Marley, Marcia Higgs was invited on a World Tour with the Wailers Band, performing at a host of venues, which included a Private Party for a renown Hollywood movie star at his Malibu Hills mansion in California.
+It was there and then, that Marcia would reunite with her father, who, for a number of years, had resided in Los Angeles (in a sort of self-imposed exile).
+That night, much to the audience's delight, father and daughter performed a duet of his single, "So It Go."

-Shortly after that experience, Higgs & Twin migrated to the USA, with "Higgs" moving to Los Angeles, and the "Twin" to New York.
-Nevertheless, Marcia did not totally abandon her musical passion, instead, she ventured out as a soloist, and resumed recording for producer, King Jammy's, such singles as "Not Bitter But Better," "My Kani," "Female Entertainers," "What You Want," and "Positive Reasons."
-She also recorded a CD titled "Wild & Wet" for Los Angeles based R & C Productions, and sang background vocals for the San Francisco based hottest reggae group / band, "Groundation" on their "Each One Teach One," album.
-She also gave a smooth toast on Oboeist, Anna Fisher's rendition of
+Shortly after that experience, the group Higgs & Twin would split!
+Nevertheless, Marcia did not totally abandon her musical passion, instead, as it was in the beginning of her musical mission, she would return to the field as a solo act, and 1995, she resumed recording for producer, King Jammy's, releasing such singles as "Not Bitter But Better," "My Kani," "Female Entertainers," "What You Want," and "Positive Reasons."
+In 1996, he also did a CD, entitled, "Wild & Wet" for Los Angeles based R & C Productions.
+In the year 2000, Marcia would become one of the background voices for the San Francisco based reggae band, "Groundation," on their "Each One Teach One," album.
+She also gave a toast on Oboeist, Anna Fisher's Tribute to Johnny Nash, with her rendition, "Hip-Hop Hooray Oh."
+On January 7, 2001, Marcia Higgs took the stage for the Ethiopian World Federation (EWF Local #25) Christmas Celebration, at the El Ray Theatre in Hollywood, California.
+Later that year, she would accompany the Wailing Souls, on their North America Summer Tour as a background vocalist.

 * * *